Period Pain (Dysmenorrhea): Could It Be Endometriosis?

 There are two types of dysmenorrhea: primary dysmenorrhea and secondary dysmenorrhea .
 The former refers to period pain without an underlying medical condition.
-Secondary dysmenorrhea is caused by a disease or medical condition.
-Secondary dysmenorrhea is one of the main symptoms of endometriosis and can be accompanied with painful ovulation.
-Women often describe the pain they experience as “killer cramps” during their periods.
+Secondary dysmenorrhea, on the other hand, is caused by a disease or medical condition.
+Secondary dysmenorrhea is one of the primary symptoms of endometriosis and can be accompanied by painful ovulation.
+Women often describe the pain they experience during their periods as “killer cramps.”

-How can dysmenorrhea affect patients’ quality of life?
+How can dysmenorrhea affect a patient’s quality of life?

-The symptoms of endometriosis can impact just about every aspect of a patients' life from career to relationships to finances.
-In a 2017 study on endometriosis patients’ quality of life, researchers found that painful periods, irregular periods and general abdominal pain all significantly correlated with negative results on an endometriosis health profile questionnaire.
+The symptoms of endometriosis can impact just about every aspect of a patient’s life.
+In a 2017 study on endometriosis patients’ quality of life, researchers found that painful periods, irregular periods, and general abdominal pain significantly correlated with negative results on an endometriosis health profile questionnaire.
 It included five categories ranging from pain, control and powerlessness, emotional well-being, social support, and self-image.

 The process of primary dysmenorrhea

-In women with endometriosis, the levels of prostaglandins are even higher in the menstrual blood than that of women without the disease.
+In women with endometriosis, the levels of prostaglandins are even higher in menstrual blood than in women without the disease.
 This could explain why women with endometriosis experience periods with extreme pain.
-Also, research has shown that the frequency, magnitude, and basal pressure tone of uterine contractions are higher in women with endometriosis compared to those without the disease.
-As a result, the severe period pain experienced by women with endometriosis could also be the result of abnormal contractions of the uterus.
+Research has also shown that the frequency, magnitude, and basal pressure tone of uterine contractions are higher in women with endometriosis compared to those without the disease.
+So, the severe period pain that women with endometriosis experience could also be the result of abnormal contractions of the uterus.

 How women with endometriosis describe the pain they experience during their periods

-Many women experience pain during their periods, but those with endometriosis describe their menstrual pain to be so incapacitating, it prohibits performing even the simplest of tasks.
+Many women experience pain during their periods, but those with endometriosis describe their menstrual pain to be incapacitating and prohibiting them to perform even the simplest of tasks.
 Women with the disease also tend to have their period pain worsen over time.
 Some women with endometriosis describe their period pain as “throbbing, gnawing, and dragging,” or “like their insides are being pulled down”.

-Other symptoms that often accompany painful periods in women with endometriosis
+Other symptoms that often accompany dysmenorrhea in women with endometriosis

 Are painful periods a sure sign of endometriosis?

-Uterine fibroids, or benign tumors that grow from the muscle layers of the uterus
+- Uterine fibroids (benign tumors that grow from the muscle layers of the uterus)

-Cervical stenosis or the narrowing of the opening of the cervix
+- Cervical stenosis (the narrowing of the opening of the cervix)

-The most common way to manage the pain of both primary and secondary dysmenorrhea are non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and aspirin.
+The most common way to manage both primary and secondary dysmenorrhea is non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and aspirin.
 They work by reducing the menstrual flow, therefore, decreasing the pressure inside the uterus.
 They also reduce the levels of prostaglandins released during menstruation.

-A popular way to manage dysmenorrhea caused by endometriosis are combined oral contraceptives.
+A popular way to manage dysmenorrhea due to endometriosis is combined oral contraceptives.
 They work by suppressing ovulation and inhibiting the growth of the endometrial implants and may reduce menstrual pain associated with endometriosis.

 Treating endometriosis-related dysmenorrhea

 The gold standard for the treatment of endometriosis is laparoscopic deep excision surgery.
-During the surgery, the surgeon makes small incisions in the abdomen of the patient and introduces an instrument known as a laparoscope, which allows them to visualize the inside of the abdomen.
-They then remove the endometrial lesions using sharp dissection.
+During this operation, the surgeon makes small incisions in the patient’s abdomen and introduces an instrument known as a laparoscope, which allows him or her to visualize the inside of the abdomen.
+The surgeon then removes the endometrial lesions using dissection.
 Patients often report a decrease in symptoms, while others say their symptoms completely disappear.
 However, women should remember that there is a small risk of endometriosis recurring even after the best of surgeries.